-- 1 In no event will the Labette County Fair Association or its officers, directors or members be held responsible for any loss or damage to property or person or exhibitor or other persons while on the fairgrounds, whether said loss or damage shall arise from an accident or any cause whatsoever. - 2 All exhibits must be bona fide property of the exhibitor or all awards will be forfeited. - 3 The Fair Board reserves the right to withhold all awards and premiums awarded in cases where regulations have not been complied with due to: ignorance, or where fraud or deception has been practiced or attempted. - 4 Violation of any regulation may disqualify an exhibitor from any future participation within a particular division and/or if needed the Fair Board may impose additional penalties including expulsion from showing at any future Labette County Fair. - 5 No duplicate samples shall be taken from the same field, bin, churn, baking or batch to be shown by different people as their respective product. - 6 Exhibit release time is 8:00 a.m. to 10:00 a.m.
+1 In no event will the Labette County Fair Association or its officers, directors or members be held responsible for any loss or damage to property or person or exhibitor or other persons while on the fairgrounds, whether said loss or damage shall arise from an accident or any cause whatsoever.

+- 2 All exhibits must be bona fide property of the exhibitor or all awards will be forfeited. - 3 The Fair Board reserves the right to withhold all awards and premiums awarded in cases where regulations have not been complied with due to: ignorance, or where fraud or deception has been practiced or attempted. - 4 Violation of any regulation may disqualify an exhibitor from any future participation within a particular division and/or if needed the Fair Board may impose additional penalties including expulsion from showing at any future Labette County Fair. - 5 No duplicate samples shall be taken from the same field, bin, churn, baking or batch to be shown by different people as their respective product. - 6 Exhibit release time is 8:00 a.m. to 10:00 a.m.
 Saturday of fair week.
 Exhibitors must secure a written release from the department superintendent and general superintendent in order for any exhibit to be released prior to the Saturday release date.
 A request for early release must accompany pre-entry by July 1.
 Early removal of any exhibit without a written release makes the exhibit ineligible for any cash premiums. - 7 Competition in Department A, B, and C is open to anyone. - 8 If a rule has been violated, action will be taken by a committee of three being the department superintendent, general superintendent or vice president and an extension agent.
-If the protest

-- is of a nature that involves circumstantial evidence or precise rule interpretation an official protest must be made in writing accompanied by an affidavit setting forth the grounds for the protest and given to the Fair Board secretary.
-This protest will then be reviewed by the Fair Board. - Judges discretion is used to place all exhibits as they see fit regarding placing and ribbons. - 10 The Labette County Fair Association is the legally organized county fair of Labette County under the General Statutes of Kansas, General statute Supplement, 1947, Laws of 1949, Chap.
-1 and 201. - 11 Ribbon money must be picked up on the last Saturday of the fair from 8 a.m. until noon at the Labette County Fair Secretary Office located in the beef barn.
+If the protest is of a nature that involves circumstantial evidence or precise rule interpretation an official protest must be made in writing accompanied by an affidavit setting forth the grounds for the protest and given to the Fair Board secretary.
+This protest will then be reviewed by the Fair Board. - 9 Judges discretion is used to place all exhibits as they see fit regarding placing and ribbons. - 10 The Labette County Fair Association is the legally organized county fair of Labette County under the General Statutes of Kansas, General Statute Supplement, 1947, Laws of 1949, Chapter 1 and 201.

+- 11 Ribbon money must be picked up on the last Saturday of the fair from 8 a.m. until noon at the Labette County Fair Secretary Office located in the beef barn.
 Ribbon Money can be picked up by the exhibitor or their representative.
 Checks not cashed within 90 days of the date they are issued will be voided.
 Plaques not picked up by August 31 following fair will not be available. - 12 All 4H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year".
 The "Fair Year" coincides with the deadline for Livestock Premium Sale declaration to the Fair Secretary: Wednesday @ 5 PM of the Fair Week.
-As such, the 2018 "Fair Year" will end Wednesday, July 25th 2018 at 5 PM.
+As such, the 2019 "Fair Year" will end Wednesday, July 24th, 2019 at 5 PM. - 13 Thank you cards to livestock premium sale buyers and reserve/grand champion plaques must be completed by all 4H & FFA exhibitors by Saturday, prior to picking up ribbon money. - 14 Livestock barns will be open 6:00 am 11:00 pm.
+Barns will be locked at all other times.
+NO EXCEPTIONS.